adwibha/k8s-theory/06_Observability_Logging_Monitoring_Debugging/6_Observability_Logging_Monitoring_Debugging.md

         periodSeconds: 10
 ```

-In this example:
+### Explanation:

+- **Startup Probe**:

+  - Checks the `/startup` endpoint to determine if the application has fully started.
+  - It waits **10 seconds** before the first check and runs every **5 seconds**.
+  - It allows up to **10 failures** before Kubernetes considers the startup failed and restarts the pod.
+  - If configured, the **liveness probe** will not run until the startup probe succeeds.

+- **Liveness Probe**:

-- The **liveness probe** checks the `/healthz` endpoint on port 8080 to determine if the container is running.
+  - Checks the `/healthz` endpoint every **5 seconds** to ensure the container is still running.

+- **Readiness Probe**:
-- The **readiness probe** checks the `/readiness` endpoint on port 8080 to determine if the container is ready to serve traffic.
+  - Checks the `/readiness` endpoint every **10 seconds** to ensure the pod is ready to accept traffic.

+This configuration ensures that:

+1. The container gets enough time to start before being restarted (Startup Probe).
+2. Kubernetes can restart the container if it becomes unresponsive (Liveness Probe).
+3. Traffic is only sent to fully initialized and healthy pods (Readiness Probe).

 ### 6.3 Troubleshooting Kubernetes Issues